sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/Cloudformation Series/2020-02-02-cloudformation-concepts.md

   text: "Template Anatomy"
   link: "/technical-series/cloudformation-series/cloudformation-template-anatomy"
 docs:
-  - "<a href = \"https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-whatis-concepts.html\">AWS docs</a>"
+  - "<a href = \"https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-whatis-concepts.html\">AWS docs on cloudformation key concepts</a>"
 ---

 The Major concepts are fairly straight forward, and they follow the actions below